EE2dev/item-explorer/README.md

 ------------ | -------------
 `barWidth()` | sets the width of each bar in pixels.
 The default value is 38px.
 `barHeight()` | sets the maximum height of the bars in pixels.
 The default value is 340px.
-`decimalSeparator()` | sets the decimal separator and will be applied to the y axis, the info and exploration panels and the tooltip.
-The default value is "," (e.g. leading to 1,000).
-The only other choice is "." (e.g. leading to 1.000).
+`thousandsSeparator()` | sets the thousands separator and will be applied to the y axis, the info and exploration panels and the tooltip.
+The default value is "," (e.g. leading to 1,000) with the decimal separator being ".".
+The only other choice is "." (e.g. leading to 1.000) leading to the decimal separator ",".
 `tickFormat()` | sets the [tick format](https://github.com/mbostock/d3/wiki/SVG-Axes#tickFormat) for the y axis.
 The default value is ",.0f".
 `drawGridLines()` | draws the grid lines.
 The default value is true.